History

 HIS 105 - The World, 1945-Present

 Description: With its focus on the present, this course is designed to give students an understanding of the world they live in, how it was born out of the past and how it is creating the future.
 Recent international conflicts, social change and expectations of the future are explored in the framework of the nuclear age.
-SUNY GE-SDES, SSBS, SWHI; SUNY GEN ED-GSBS; NCC GEN ED-GLNW, SBS, HISD Offered: Fall, Winterim, Spring, Summer
+SUNY GE-SDES, SSBS, SWHI, SCRT; SUNY GEN ED-GSBS; NCC GEN ED-GLNW, SBS, HISD Offered: Fall, Winterim, Spring, Summer

 Credit Hours: 3